 What is weathertightness?

-Weathertightness refers to the resistance of a building to the natural weather elements.
-In New Zealand the issue of building weathertightness (or ‘leaky building syndrome’) has affected many houses where the poor design and use of building materials resulted in severe building damage.
-The problem occurs when water and moisture penetrates the building, accumulating behind the cladding.
+Weathertightness refers to the weatherproof resistance of a building to the natural weather elements.
+In New Zealand, the issue of building weathertightness (or ‘leaky building syndrome’) has affected many houses where the poor design and use of building materials resulted in severe building damage.
+The problem occurs when water and moisture penetrate the building, accumulating behind the cladding.
 The water build-up is prevented from evaporating, providing a perfect environment for mould to grow, and eventually rotting the timber framing.
 The mould also presents a health risk to occupants.
-Untreated timber framing is especially susceptible to rot, and was commonly used as framing in residential houses built during the early 1990’s.
+Untreated timber framing is especially susceptible to rot and was commonly used as framing in residential houses built during the early 1990’s.

 Building a New Weathertight Home

 During the design phase of building a new home, ensure that the design, materials and construction methods used present a low weathertight risk.
-Many factors such as location and weather effects, materials, building shape and style will impact on.
+Many factors such as location and weather effects, materials, building shape, and style will impact on this.

 Risk factors include:

 Your designer should be considering information in the following two documents, as risk scores need to be provided along with the building plans as part of the Building Consent application.
 Buildings with high risk scores may be required to supply further information to Council.

 - Acceptable solution to E2/AS1: There are some easy to understand information about assessing risk (Figure 1 on page 28), and definitions of risk levels (Table 1 on page 29), Building envelope risk scores (Table 2 – page 30) plus much more.

 - External Moisture guide to E2/AS1 risk matrix.

 Buying an Existing Home